Make a claim early – but do not negotiate until you are ready.

 Insurance adjusters know that by telling the claimant that they are accepting liability, there’s a much higher chance that the injured will not take the steps necessary to protect their claim such as retaining a qualified personal injury attorney or doing the investigation that is usually needed.

 It is usually right after the subject of money comes up from a claim where the insurance carrier “accepted liability” or “accepted responsibility” that the victim understands they need an attorney.
 Unfortunately, in many cases, the injured have taken steps that hurt their case before they realize they need a lawyer.
+Read about the top 10 tricks for car accident victims.

 Insurance companies do not fear a lawsuit.